If I were to describe Indian street food with just one word, it would be “colorful”. It’s an assault on the senses in

-Some of the most common ingredients used to make pakoras include onions, potatoes, plantains, paneer, and chili peppers, though they can be made with animal proteins like meat and fish as well.
+Some of the most common ingredients used to make pakoras include onions, potatoes, plantains, paneer (Indian cottage cheese), and green chilies, though they can be made with animal proteins like meat and fish as well.

 Enjoyed in countries throughout South Asia like India, Pakistan, Sri Lanka, Nepal, and Bangladesh, it’s a tasty and crunchy snack that’s known by different names like bhajia, bhaji, pakoda, or bora.

 Pictured below is kanda bhaji, a regional variant of pakora made with deep-fried onions.
 It’s like the Indian version of an onion ring loaf.
 So good!

 Dosas are thin rice and lentil crepes made from ground and fermented lentil-rice batter.
-It’s become popular throughout the Indian subcontinent but it’s originally from South India where it’s commonly eaten as a breakfast dish or snack.
+It’s become popular throughout the Indian subcontinent but it’s a well-known South Indian dish that’s commonly eaten for breakfast or as a snack.

 To prepare, lentils and rice are soaked for several hours before being ground separately to a fine consistency.
 They’re then seasoned with salt and allowed to ferment overnight.
 When ready, the batter is poured onto a cast-iron pan or skillet and cooked like a crepe till golden brown and crispy.

 There are many types of dosa.
 They can be eaten plain or stuffed with a filling made from vegetables, potatoes, and spices.
 Pictured below is one of the most common types of dosa called masala dosa.
 It’s made with potato masala and served with different sides like chutney and sambar (lentil-based vegetable curry).